Posted: by Jo Tuesday, 25 August 2020 @ 04:51

 We chose the sun rising as a symbol to remind us that after the darkness comes the morning.
 The sunrise also brings us into the present, the here and now – the sun rising is a symbol of today.

 We designed the necklace to represent the mantra, ‘Take one day at a time’, which asks us to focus on the here and now, and not look into the future.
 This is the best way to hold onto peace of mind: because no one knows what the future holds, but we can all make the most of today.

 There is a phrase quoted by the legendary Dale Carnegie, in his seminal book, ‘How to Stop Worrying and Start Living’, about living in ‘day-tight compartments’.
 I find this particularly helpful, as it is about finding peace of mind by stopping yourself from fretting about the past, or worrying about the future, and focusing your attention purely on today.

 This ‘one day at a time’ philosophy is most often associated with 12-step groups such as Alcoholics Anonymous.
-An AA member does not worry about staying sober for the rest of their life: instead, they only have to make it through the next 24 hours.
+An AA participant does not worry about staying sober for the rest of their life: instead, they only have to make it through the next 24 hours.

 Trying to deal with all of life’s problems at one time is overwhelming.
 It makes much more sense to simply deal with today’s problems, as tomorrow’s battles can be worried about when the time comes.

 Also, many of the things that we worry about in the future never actually happen.
 People are therefore stressing themselves and worrying about these events unnecessarily.
 Staying focused on the present is a powerful way to avoid unnecessary worry.